Crossager/Tactical/README.md

 # Tactical

 Welcome to the Tactical project!
 This repository contains several modules designed to facilitate various aspects of Minecraft plugin development.
 Each module serves a specific purpose and can be used independently or in combination with others.
+Currently supports from version 1.19.3 up to 1.20.4!
+Note that these are just the officically supported version, other version may still work.
 Below is a guide to every one of the different modules Tactical has to offer.

 # Get started